 To answer questions related to education and employment, I prioritize working with practitioners and policymakers.
-I have been a part-time employee with the Ohio Department of Education for more than 3 years, which informs my dissertation work.
-I aim to pair rigorous research with policy relevance and have published practitioner-facing reports on workforce development and strategic data use in higher education.
-I also co-founded the Workforce Almanac at Harvard's Project on Workforce, where we created a first-of-its-kind publicly-available dataset (and accompanying working paper) capturing workforce development providers across the United States.
+I was a part-time employee with the Ohio Department of Education and Workforce for more than 3 years and still partner with them on multiple projects.
+I also have active projects with Nevada and Tennessee.
+I aim to pair rigorous research with policy relevance and prioritze publishing practitioner-facing reports (see below).

 I am formally trained as an economist of education, though my work also utilizes sociological research methods and qualitative interviewing.